-Fingerlings are perfect for a side dish with roasted meats, sausages and burgers, but they are also fun to add on top of salads for a nice vegetarian meal.
-I like to serve these family style right out of the oven and if you have any leftover, you can puree them up with a little broth or cream for an outstanding potato soup.
+These fingerlings are perfect as a side dish with roasted meat, chicken, fish or burgers, but they are also fun to add on top of salads for a nice vegetarian meal.
+I like to serve these family-style right out of the oven and if you have any leftover, you can puree them up with a little broth or cream for an outstanding potato soup.

 12-15 fingerling potatoes, any variety